ggianniny/utah_inverts/cleaned_data/FileInfo.md

   7. **taxa_densities.csv** has sample metadata and taxonomic information for each taxa in each sample, along with abundance and density (sample abundance/sample area) for that taxa.
 No corrections have been made to account for differences in sampling method, sampling habitat, or sampling agency.
 Only non-insect adults (plus coleoptera and himiptera adults), larvae, and pupae are included.
 Samples classified to all taxonomic levels are included.
 All samples with a lab split of < 0.055 have been removed.

+  8. **high_zapada_info.csv** has site info (coordinates, elevations, stream names, etc.) for all sites over 3000m with *Zapada* observations.

+  9. **sgcns.csv** has taxonomic info, sample metadata, taxa density, site elevation, and listing states for SGCN taxa from Utah, Colorado, Arizona, Nevda, Idaho, and Wyoming that are present in the dataset.